 Understanding the difference between a healthy partnership’s regular ups and downs and signs that a relationship has run its course isn’t always easy.
 Still, there are some clear signs to watch for.

 Occasionally wondering whether you should stay together or break up is just part of being in a relationship for most people.

+But there are some indications that your relationship has run its course.
 Read on to learn more about these signs and what to do if things seem unsalvageable.

 You keep breaking up and getting back together

 Remember how in middle school, everyone you knew was dumping each other and then making up?
 And you’d wonder why they even stayed together at all?

 This kind of yo-yo behavior seemed like all fun and games back then, but it’s not as alluring when you’re an adult.